 To start, it is vital to know the structure of the test substance and its physical and chemical properties, including its solubility and potential volatility.
 These characteristics influence study design and analytical approaches.

 The best study designs will utilize a radiolabeled form of the test substance to enable traceability.

-2. Select Appropriate Analytical Methodology
+2. Select the Appropriate Analytical Methodology

 In order to assess any degradation, it is necessary to start with a pure test substance; we aim for radiochemical purities of more than 95%.
-Analytical methods should be sufficiently robust to separate many degradates from the test substance in a variety of media.
+Analytical methods should be robust enough to separate many degradates from the test substance in a variety of media.
 The structure of the test substance can help to develop methods and predict possible degradation products.

 While high-performance liquid chromatography (HPLC) with radiodetectors is the routine method for separation and quantification of test substance and degradates, mass spectroscopy can provide qualitative structural information.
 Where test substance levels are at the lower end of a system’s detection limit, off-line quantification is utilized to enhance detectability.